 “There’s a very clear protocol to move through, which involves eliminating and then reintroducing the different types of foods containing FODMAPs, to work out which one you’re sensitive to,” McLeod says.

 “By doing that, you then know which foods or food groups are going to be triggers for you, which is going to make management of IBS significantly easier in the long term.
 It also means that you’re not potentially restricting foods unnecessarily.”

 FODMAP online resources

-McLeod has created The FODMAP Challenge, an online course that takes people through the elimination and reintroduction process in a simple and affordable way.
+McLeod has created The FODMAP Challenge.
+This online course takes people through the elimination and reintroduction process in a simple and affordable way.

 You can also find out more about the FODMAP content of foods with the Monash University FODMAP Diet App.
-The team at Monash are experts in this area, and the app uses a simple traffic light system to indicate whether foods are low, moderate or high in FODMAPs.
+The team at Monash are experts in this area; the app uses a simple traffic light system to indicate whether foods are low, moderate or high in FODMAPs.

 There are also products available for the FODMAP-intolerant.
-To easily identify which products are FODMAP-friendly, head to fodmapfriendly.com, which lists a wide range of foods, drinks and snacks, including Fodbods, which McLeod has personally endorsed.
+To easily identify which products are FODMAP-friendly, head to fodmapfriendly.com.
+This site lists a wide range of foods, drinks and snacks, including Fodbods, which McLeod has personally endorsed.